GermanBread/skid-begone/README.md

 This assumes that the skid is at [peak mt. stupid](DK-effect.png) and thinks that the ping command can DDOS NASA's supercomputers.

+For your best enjoyment, please make sure that the skid in this case is running Kali on real hardware.

+I hope to see your post on r/masterhacker using my script.

 ## Using the backdoor

 ### Prerequisites